Interpersonal relationship: Stages

-Interpersonal relationships are dynamic systems that change continuously during their existence.
-Like living organisms, relationships have a beginning, a lifespan, and an end.
-They tend to grow and improve gradually, as people get to know each other and become closer emotionally, or they gradually deteriorate as people drift apart, move on with their lives and form new relationships with others.
+Interpersonal relationships are dynamic systems that change continuously during their existence, and have a beginning, a lifespan, and an end.
+They tend to grow and improve gradually, as people become acquainted and become closer emotionally, or they gradually deteriorate as people drift apart, move on with their lives and form new relationships with others.
 One of the most influential models of relationship development was proposed by psychologist George Levinger.
 This model was formulated to describe heterosexual, adult romantic relationships, but it has been applied to other kinds of interpersonal relations as well.
 According to the model, the natural development of a relationship follows five stages: